/*

 <div class="choice-list">

-<<link "A. \"Two-seven Echo Romeo, unable further hold, minimum fuel, request the approach.\" Declare minimum fuel — not an emergency, but a priority-request advisory."
+<<link "A. \"Two-seven Echo Romeo, unable further hold, minimum fuel, request the approach.\" Declare minimum fuel: not an emergency, a no-more-delay advisory."
 "Dec4b_MinFuel">><</link>>

 <<link "B. \"Two-seven Echo Romeo, request vectors to Morristown, diverting due to fuel.\" Get out of the hold and go to your alternate."
 "Dec4b_Divert">><</link>>